Orangutan: Characteristics

 Orangutan hands have four long fingers but a dramatically shorter opposable thumb for a strong grip on branches as they travel high in the trees.
 The resting configuration of the fingers is curved, creating a suspensory hook grip.
 With the thumb out of the way, the fingers (and hands) can grip securely around objects with a small diameter by resting the tops of the fingers against the inside of the palm, thus creating a double-locked grip.
 Their feet have four long toes and an opposable big toe, giving them hand-like dexterity.
 The hip joints also allow for their legs to rotate similarly to their arms and shoulders.

 Orangutans move through the trees by both vertical climbing and suspension.
 Compared to other great apes, they infrequently descend to the ground where they are more cumbersome.
-Unlike gorillas and chimpanzees, orangutans are not true knuckle-walkers, instead bending their digits and walking on the sides of their hands and feet.
+Unlike African apes, orangutans are not true knuckle-walkers, instead bending their digits and walking on the sides of their hands and feet.

 Compared to their relatives in Borneo, Sumatran orangutans are more slender with paler and longer hair and a longer face.
 Tapanuli orangutans resemble Sumatran orangutans more than Bornean orangutans in body build and hair colour.
 They have shaggier hair, smaller skulls, and flatter faces than the other two species.